-On this day in 1932, in a crime that captured the attention of the entire nation, Charles Lindbergh, Jr., the 20-month-old son of aviation hero Charles Lindbergh, is kidnapped from the family’s new mansion in Hopewell, New Jersey.
+On March 1, 1932, in a crime that captured the attention of the entire nation, Charles Lindbergh, Jr., the 20-month-old son of aviation hero Charles Lindbergh, is kidnapped from the family’s new mansion in Hopewell, New Jersey.
 Lindbergh, who became an international celebrity when he flew the first solo flight across the Atlantic Ocean in 1927, and his wife Anne discovered a ransom note demanding $50,000 in their son’s empty room.
 The kidnapper used a ladder to climb up to the open second-floor window and left muddy footprints in the room.

 The Lindberghs were inundated by offers of assistance and false clues.
 Even Al Capone offered his help from prison.
 For three days, investigators found nothing and there was no further word from the kidnappers.
 Then, a new letter showed up, this time demanding $70,000.